 7. Increased risk of co-occurring disorders

-Drug tolerance and dependence are often associated with co-occurring mental health disorders.
+Drug dependence is often associated with co-occurring mental health disorders.
 The relationship between substance abuse and mental health is complex, as drug use can exacerbate pre-existing mental health conditions or contribute to the development of new ones.

 8. Risk of addiction, overdose, and death